jleffler/soq/README.md

 `src/so-3333-8314`).
 Note that SO does not recognize the punctuation in the number.

-The `inc` top-level directory contains common headers (but the source for them is in `src/libsoq` and `src/libcs50` or other locations as appropriate).
+The `inc` top-level directory is the directory where common headers are installed (but the source for them is in `src/libsoq` and `src/libcs50` or other locations as appropriate).
-The `lib` top-level directory contains the compiled libraries of common code (but the source for it is in `src/libsoq` and `src/libcs50`).
+Similarly, the `lib` top-level directory contains the installed libraries of common code (but the source for it is in `src/libsoq` and `src/libcs50`).
+The headers and libraries are installed by running `make install` in the relevant source directories.

 The `etc` directory contains miscellaneous files, such as the common makefile control information and also [`valgrind`](http://valgrind.org/) suppressions file for Mac OS X 10.11.6.